-- The maximum payment per day must not exceed the maximum monthly allotment divided by 30 days. - The number of days for which the AG may be approved shall be up to, but not exceeding, seven days. - The Worker must thoroughly discuss this arrangement with the client to insure he understands how the funds can be used.
+- The maximum payment per day must not exceed the maximum monthly allotment divided by 30 days. - The number of days for which the AG may be approved is up to, but not exceeding, 7 days. - The Worker must thoroughly discuss this arrangement with the client to insure he understands how the funds can be used.

-When the AG must use a local restaurant or cafeteria, the Worker will authorize payment to the local vendor.
+When the AG must use a local restaurant or cafeteria, the Worker authorizes payment to the local vendor.

-When the clients are transients returning home and must use non-local restaurants or cafeterias, the Worker will authorize payment so that a check can be issued to a responsible AG member.
+When the clients are transients returning home and must use non-local restaurants or cafeterias, the Worker authorizes payment so that a check can be issued to a responsible AG member.